jagar2/Fall_2023_MEM680T/jupyterbook/syllabus.md

 ---

-#### Drexel University Attendance Policy
+## Drexel University Attendance Policy

-##### **Excused Absences due to University Sponsored Activities**
+### **Excused Absences due to University Sponsored Activities**

 Many students participate in University-sponsored activities in which they represent the University or their academic college or department.
 Such activities may cause a student to be absent from class.
 In those instances, such absences qualify as "excused absences" which means that the absence, with proper prior arrangement, is not subject to penalty.
 Any missed coursework should be satisfied through agreement between the instructor and the student.
 Some examples of events that may qualify for excused absence include athletic competition, research or a presentation in which the student is an integral member of the presenting team, musical or performing arts events.
 To determine if an event qualifies as an excused absence, students are encouraged to discuss the activity with their instructor(s) and academic advisor prior to the absence.

 Students seeking approval for an approved absence are responsible for notifying their instructor(s) at least two (2) weeks in advance of such absences.
 If the activity is at the beginning of the term or is the result of a particular level of achievement in an activity (i.e. qualifying for a post season tournament in athletics), students should notify their instructor(s) as soon as possible.
 Instructors are expected to make reasonable accommodations for these class absences including administration of make-up assignments and exams whenever possible.
 Please note, however, that the requirements of some courses or programs may preclude such accommodations.
 It is expected that students seeking an excused absence will work with their instructor(s) to develop a plan and timetable to make up the missed coursework.

-##### **Other Absences**
+### **Other Absences**

 Unforeseen events or circumstances may occur that cause a student to be absent from class.
 These could include personal or family illness, bereavement, accident, or a catastrophic event such as fire.
 If such issues arise, students are encouraged to notify their instructors as soon as possible to explain their absence from class.
 In doing so, students should review the syllabi for their courses with particular attention given to the instructor's statements on course attendance and/or absences.
 Jointly, the student and instructor will develop a plan, with a timetable, to make up missed coursework.
 Instructors are expected to make reasonable accommodations for these class absences including administration of make-up assignments and exams whenever possible.

 If an instructor is concerned that a student is providing false information regarding the reasons for their absence from class, the matter should be referred to the Dean or Dean’s designee for additional inquiry.
 Providing false information regarding the reasons for a course absence may be a violation of the Student Code of Conduct and result in disciplinary action, as appropriate.

-##### **Religious Observances**
+### **Religious Observances**

 Students should review the Religious Observances Statement in the event they are seeking an [excused absence for a religious observance](https://drexel.edu/provost/policies-calendars/policies/religious-observances/)

-##### **Extended Absences**
+### **Extended Absences**

 In the event of extended absence where several classes have been missed, students should explore options other than those described above, such as requesting an Incomplete grade (please reference the [Incomplete Grades Policy](https://drexel.edu/provost/policies-calendars/policies/incomplete_grades/)) or withdrawal (please reference the [Course Withdrawal Policy](https://drexel.edu/provost/policies-calendars/policies/course-withdrawal/)).
 It is strongly recommended that students consult with their academic advisor to determine the best course of action given the circumstances, academic progression, and goals.

 In the event of an extended absence due to a chronic medical condition or disability, students are strongly advised to contact (1) the [Office of Disability Resources](https://drexel.edu/disability-resources/about/overview/) to explore potential accommodations that may be available and (2) their academic advisor to explore possible academic options.
 A student's academic advisor can review policies governing such options as withdrawal or incomplete grade and discuss the potential impact of electing these options.

+---

-#### **Prof. Agar's Attendance Policy**
+## **Prof. Agar's Attendance Policy**

 Prof. Agar will approve absences associated with any physical or mental health requests, family emergency, religious request, or any other reasonable requests.
 Note that it is not a requirement that you disclose any specific details regarding your reason for requesting absenteeism.
 The requirement is that you specify, for instance, that the request is health or religion related.
 You should not feel the need to disclose the nature of your health issue or your religious affiliation.
 If absence is requested for an extended period of time a letter from a external professional representative (e.g., a doctor, a clergy member) might be requested.
 This letter should merely state the dates when you will be absence and the categorical reason for your absence (e.g., religious).

+---

-### COVID-19
+## COVID-19

 We are in the midst of an unprecedented pandemic.
 We want to ensure the safety of our community.
 As a result, if you feel as if you are exhibiting COVID-19 symptoms, or had a possible exposure please refrain from coming to class.
 I will make sure to simulcast the lectures online as long as the request is made prior to the start of lecture.

-### Homework

-The only way to learn coding is to solve problems!
-It is essential for students to complete all of the homework assignments.
-The purpose of homeworks will for you to practice the concepts covered in class.
-Completing all the homework problems is the best way to practice and prepare for quizzes and exams. \\
-If you need or desire an extension on any homework or lab for any reason, contact Prof. Agar in a timely fashion, as permitted by the need.
-There is no guarantee that you will receive an extension on any assignment, so plan your schedule carefully.
-Finally, you are encouraged to work with others on homeworks.
-Learning is a social activity!
-However, do not simply use others to do your work but rather use others to help work through and engage in the concepts.
-If you work with others on written homeworks, indicate on your assignment with whom you worked. \emph{Plagiarism is unacceptable} and will result in a zero grade for all persons involved, and will result in serious academic repercussions.

-Homework should be submitted as a professional document, All homework should be submitted digitally.
-If you are of the opinion you deserve more credit than provided to you after your homework was graded, provide a written document explaining why you are of the opinion you desire this credit within a week of receiving the graded assignment.
-You are welcome to discuss homework questions or concerns with Prof. Agar prior to submitting request for regrading.
-Grade modifications will only happen after a formal request is submitted.

-### Exams

-There is a midterm and a final exam.
-You are expected to be present, seated, and ready to take the exam before the exam begins.
-The exam will have two parts.
-The first will be a closed book pen and paper style exam.
-The second part will be a problem solving exercise to be completed on a computer.
-You are required to follow the guidelines for the exams.
-Any violation of this policy is a violation of the university's Academic Integrity Policy.

-*There will be no make-up exams*.
-If an exam is missed because of an emergency please contact Prof. Agar to make arrangements.
-If there is a known scheduling conflict with an exam it is expected that you notify Prof. Agar at least 1 week prior to the exam, or when the scheduling conflict arises. \\

-The final exam is comprehensive and will be given during the University assigned exam time for the course.
-The exact time and location will be announced later in the semester.
-The final exam will only be given at the announced time.
-If a student has a conflict with another final exam, the student must contact their instructor at least two weeks in advance in order to have it resolved.
+---

 ### Grading Rubric